PureFerox/PureFerox/README.md

 <h2 align="center">⚙️ Currently Working On</h2>
 <p>
-  At the moment, I'm focused on building a 3D first-person template project with basic video game mechanics using modular components.
+  At the moment, I'm focused on building a 3D first-person template project with basic video game mechanics using modular components

   Mechanics/Systems I've built (To name a few) include:
   <ul>